jawah/niquests/docs/user/advanced.rst

 Header Ordering
 ---------------

 In unusual circumstances you may want to provide headers in an ordered manner.
-If you pass an ``OrderedDict`` to the ``headers`` keyword argument, that will provide the headers with an ordering. *However*, the ordering of the default headers used by Requests will be preferred, which means that if you override default headers in the ``headers`` keyword argument, they may appear out of order compared to other headers in that keyword argument.
+If you pass an ``OrderedDict`` to the ``headers`` keyword argument, that will provide the headers with an ordering. *However*, the ordering of the default headers used by Niquests will be preferred, which means that if you override default headers in the ``headers`` keyword argument, they may appear out of order compared to other headers in that keyword argument.

 If this is problematic, users should consider setting the default headers on a :class:`Session <niquests.Session>` object, by setting :attr:`Session.headers <niquests.Session.headers>` to a custom ``OrderedDict``.
 That ordering will always be preferred.